 - What is Oregon’s state motto?

-- How many Native American tribes are located in Oregon?
+- How many federally recognized Native tribes are located in Oregon?

 - How long is the Oregon Coast?